 The Baccalaureate Social Work Program expresses its commitment to social work’s purpose, values, and ethics throughout the various components of the curriculum, wherein students are exposed to the values and ethical foundation consistent with that of the social work profession.
-The knowledge and skills acquired over the course of the program are directly correlated to 41 specific practice behaviors which operational the CSWE’s 10 Core Competencies as defined in the 2015 Council on Social Work (CSWE) Educational Policy and Accreditation Standards.
+The knowledge and skills acquired over the course of the program are directly correlated to 9 Core Competencies as defined in the 2015 Council on Social Work (CSWE) Educational Policy and Accreditation Standards (EPAS).

 The liberal arts perspective, social science cognates, and social work courses (core and electives) provide opportunities to learn about and incorporate the ethical and value orientations necessary for effective practice.
 The faculty is fully aware of the necessity to introduce to students, nurture and facilitate the continual attention to the values and ethical positions of the profession to guide practice actions.
 Further instruction supports the professional commitment to continuing contributions to the ongoing assessment of these perspectives.
 Each of the program goals addresses the purpose, values, and ethics of the profession to some degree and is derived from its mission in order to:

 - Prepare students with knowledge, values, and skills for practice that will further develop the profession and promote just, more humane, and equitable service delivery.